-We then paddled down and picked up a few things at the bottom of the rapids that had floated down when the water swamped the canoe – a spare paddle, my floating camera bag, and a life jacket.
-The other stuff was in the canoe but wet, including the small duffel bag with our Spot Connect attached to it.
+We then paddled down and picked up a few things that had floated down to the bottom of the rapids when the water swamped the canoe – a spare paddle, my floating camera bag, and a life jacket.
+The other stuff was in the canoe but wet, including the duffel bag with our Spot Connect attached to it.
 As we got everything back together we did notice that the Spot had gone dead – no lights at all.

 We would take a closer look at it when we found our campsite.
 It was amazingly the only decent space we would see between the road at Key Lake Creek and one a few kilometers down river that we saw the next day.

 Up went the tent and then I opened up the dead Spot, noticing some moisture on the inside as I did so.
 That would explain why it was no longer working.
-It had been clipped to the top of that duffel bag and subjected to a powerful initial gush of water and then more minutes of under water exposure as we dealt with our canoe full of water.
+It had been clipped to the top of that red North Face Basecamp duffel – as it has been for almost every canoe trip described in this blog!
+It had been subjected to a powerful initial gush of water and then more minutes of under water exposure as we dealt with our canoe full of water.
 I checked the Spot manual later and saw that it had a IPX7 water rating (Waterproof: Up to a depth of 1 meter for up to 30 minutes).